Circum Atlantic Speaker Series

 David LaFevor, Assistant Professor of History, University of Texas, Arlington, “The Slave Ship Cicerón and the Argűelles Affair: Slavery, Rendition and Emancipation in Spain, the United States and Cuba”

-Mariza de Carvalho Soares, Professor, Graduate Department of History, Universidade Federal Fluminense and National Museum of Anthropology, “Trading Ivory in the Kongo and Loango Kingdoms, from the 15th to the 17th Century”
+Mariza de Carvalho Soares, Visiting Scholar and Professor, Department of History, Universidade Federal Fluminense and National Museum of Anthropology, “Trading Ivory in the Kongo and Loango Kingdoms, from the 15th to the 17th Century”

 Joseph C. Miller, T. Cary Johnson, Jr. Professor Emeritus, University of Virginia, “Historicizing Atlantic History”